filthz/fact-worker-public/README.md

 <h2>Min specs?</h2>
 16 GB RAM (32 GB on a EPYC)<br/>
 AMD: recommended 5000x and up (including all epycs)<br/>
-Intel: Xeon starting with 2,7 GHz and Core-I starting with 11000er Series <br/>
+Intel: Xeon scalable 1 or newer and Core-I starting with 11000er Series <br/>
 Each worker will consume ~5Mbit upload

 <h2>Installation:</h2>